2019 Best Online Colleges for History Degrees

-Comprehensive List of Accredited Online Schools - History Degrees (14)
+Comprehensive List of Accredited Online Schools -

-Online History Degree Overview & Career Information
+Degree Overview & Career Information

-An online bachelor’s degree in history covers the process of researching and examining history, as well as studying the histories of different regions around the globe.
+An online bachelor’s degree in history will introduce students to the process of researching and examining history, as well as studying the histories of different regions around the globe.
 Common courses discuss the history of Western civilization, the history of Europe, United States history, and Middle Eastern history.
 Other courses may look at the historical development of particular populations or topics, such as women’s history, the history of religion, or the history of film.
 Some programs allow or require students to specialize the degree in an area like the history of science, African American history, or art history.

 Online master's degrees in history enable students to focus heavily on a particular historical region, era, person, or event.
 Several programs also allow students to assess and compare factors that have impacted the United States and other countries.
 The programs often draw from other disciplines, such as sociology, political science, economics, English literature, and environmental studies.
-Graduate certificates are available for educators or other working professionals who want to closely examine the history of a particular region or a historical event, such as American history, military history, the Civil War, or classical history.
+Graduate certificates in history are also available for educators or other working professionals who want to closely examine the history of a particular region or a historical event, such as American history, military history, the Civil War, or classical history.

-Job opportunities for associate degree holder in history range from teaching assistantships and park historians to document archivists and research assistants.
+Job opportunities for associate degree holders in history range from teaching assistantships and park historians to document archivists and research assistants.
 Many graduates continue their education by obtaining a bachelor's or master's degree in a specialized area of historical study.

-The online bachelor’s degree in history teaches students about major events and themes in human development, from ancient times to today.
+The online bachelor’s degree in history introduces students to major events and themes in human development, from ancient times to today.
 In the process, students gain a historical context for current events, as well as research and critical thinking skills.

 The curriculum in the history online bachelor’s degree surveys history in varying regions around the world, from prehistoric events to today.
 Common core classes include overviews of history research methods, ancient history, medieval history, US history, and the history of ethnicity and race in the United States.
 Students are also required to take survey courses in the history of particular geopolitical regions, such as Asian, Latin American, or African history.

-Online history bachelor’s graduates are may be prepared for a variety of careers that require critical thinking, writing, and reading skills.
+Online history bachelor’s graduates may be prepared for a variety of careers that require critical thinking, writing, and reading skills.
 Graduates can apply for positions as administrators, human resource managers, legal assistants, and marketing analysts, to name a few.
 Others pursue teacher certification to teach history at the high school level.
 Still others go on to graduate study in law, library science, political science, or another humanities area.

 Applicants to a certificate in history program must usually hold a bachelor's degree to be considered.
 Prospective students will need to submit official transcripts from all postsecondary programs they have attended.
 An 18-credit certificate can be completed in less than one year.